coder-lgtm/docker-k8s/README.md

 brew install python
 ```

-4. To launch the python web application locally, you will need some dependencies such as Flask and Requests.
+4. To launch the Python web application locally, you will need the dependency packages Flask and Requests.
 Use Pip to install Flask and Requests.
-Check for Pip by checking for the version.
+Check for Pip by checking for the version:
 ```
 pip --version
 ```